trussworks/Engineering-Playbook/infra/aws/org-bootstrap.md

-Once you have applied the Terraform and have the users created, issue security keys for this user and add them to aws-vault; change your profile for this account to use these new credentials and delete the root credentials from both your aws-vault and the `org-root` account.
+Once you have applied the Terraform and have the users created, issue security keys for this user and add them to aws-vault; change your profile for this account to use these new credentials and delete the temporary user from your aws-vault and the `org-root` account.
 You should not use the root account anymore unless there is some kind of emergency.